Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Illustration of \acs{HF}}

-Traditionally, the main goal of state estimation in robotics lies in estimating the robot's motion (in $\World$), given a set of measurements.
+Traditionally, the primary goal of state estimation in robotics lies in estimating the robot's motion (in $\World$), given a set of measurements.
 A simplified example of a real-world outdoor robot mission setup (cf. \Cref{sec:exp_anymal_hike}) is shown in \Cref{fig:holistic_fusion_illustration}.
-The robot motion should be determined given absolute \ac{GNSS} measurements, map-based \ac{LO} measurements, local leg odometry, and IMU measurements.
-Contrary to previous work, \ac{HF} allows for the direct fusion of two absolute measurements: \textit{i)} global \ac{GNSS} position and \textit{ii)} \ac{LO} $\SEthree$-poses expressed in the map frame.
-In particular, \ac{HF} explicitly aligns the \ac{LO} $\SEthree$ measurements provided in the \ac{LiDAR} sensor frame (green path) with the $\Real^3$ \ac{GNSS} measurements provided in the \ac{GNSS} antenna frame (orange path).
+The robot motion should be determined given absolute \ac{GNSS} measurements, map-based \ac{LR} measurements, local leg odometry, and IMU measurements.
+Contrary to previous work, \ac{HF} allows for the direct fusion of two absolute measurements: \textit{i)} global \ac{GNSS} position and \textit{ii)} \ac{LR} $\SEthree$-poses expressed in the map frame.
+In particular, \ac{HF} explicitly aligns the \ac{LR} $\SEthree$ measurements provided in the \ac{LiDAR} sensor frame (green path) with the $\Real^3$ \ac{GNSS} measurements provided in the \ac{GNSS} antenna frame (orange path).
 To avoid increasing disparity due to the drifting \ac{LiDAR} estimates, \ac{HF} explicitly models the relationship between the map and global coordinate frames as a random walk, allowing the map frame to shift relative to the world frame over time.
-This choice eliminates the need to convert the \ac{LO} poses either manually to relative measurements, e.g.,~\cite{superOdometry}, or to set the alignment between reference frames independently of the core optimization, e.g.,~\cite{nubert2022graph}.
+This choice eliminates the need to convert the \ac{LR} poses either manually to relative measurements, e.g.,~\cite{superOdometry}, or to set the alignment between reference frames independently of the core optimization, e.g.,~\cite{nubert2022graph}.
+The estimation in the world frame $\World$ (orange coordinate frame in \Cref{fig:holistic_fusion_illustration}) aims to be as accurate as possible but might experience jumps in the belief, whereas the estimate in the odom frame $\Odom$ (red coordinate frame in \Cref{fig:holistic_fusion_illustration}) tries to be as smooth as possible.
+This prioritization is analogous to the typical map $\rightarrow$ odom relationship used in robotics, often combined with a localization manager.
+The difference from a selection of previous estimators and frameworks is further illustrated in \Cref{tab:methods}.
+While frameworks exist for each objective \textit{\textbf{O1}}--\textit{\textbf{O5}}, \ac{HF} is the most versatile public framework to date, with a clear focus on practicality and usability for real-world robotic tasks.\looseness=-1